 The Myth of Exotic Skins and Resale

 If our passion for designer labels has taught us anything, it’s that the world of luxury is full of paradox.
 Take this one, for example: just because you pay high retail for a new bag doesn’t mean it will have a great resale value.
 This is particularly true when it comes to exotic skins.
-Despite what many articles (and sheer logic) might tell you, the simple fact is that exotic skins generally don’t hold their value the way a classic, ever-in-demand Chanel boy bag or Louis Vuitton Neverfull will.
+Despite what many articles (and sheer logic) might tell you, the simple fact is that exotic skins generally don’t hold their value the way a classic, ever-in-demand Chanel Boy bag or Louis Vuitton Neverfull will.

 We know what you’re thinking, because we thought it, too.
 Why wouldn’t they?

 Investing in a NEW exotic skin is a bit like purchasing a new sports car.
 It loses a ton of value as soon as it comes out of the box (or, drives off the lot, as the case may be).
 Crocodile, python, ostrich, lizard, and other exotic skins are usually quite fragile, easy to damage, and require a higher level of maintenance than more traditional leathers.
-It’s exactly because of their coveted qualities that they’re most likely to lose value quickly.
+It’s exactly because of their fragility that they’re most likely to lose value quickly.